-This proxy statement (the "Proxy Statement") is being furnished in connection with the solicitation of proxies ("Proxies," or if one, a "Proxy") by the Board of Directors (the "Board") of ProPhase Labs, Inc. (the "Company") for use at the 2012 Annual Meeting of Stockholders of the Company to be held at Reed Smith LLP, 599 Lexington Avenue, 22nd Floor, New York, NY 10022, on Monday, April 16, 2012, at 4:30 p.m., Eastern Time, and any adjournments or postponements thereof (the "Annual Meeting").
+This proxy statement (this "Proxy Statement") is being furnished in connection with the solicitation of proxies ("Proxies" or if one, a "Proxy") by the Board of Directors (the "Board") of ProPhase Labs, Inc. (the "Company") for use at the 2014 Annual Meeting of Stockholders of the Company to be held at Reed Smith LLP, 599 Lexington Avenue, 22nd Floor, New York, NY 10022, on May 20, 2014, at 4:30 p.m., Eastern Time, and any adjournments or postponements thereof (the "Annual Meeting").

 The principal executive offices of the Company are located at 621 N. Shady Retreat Road, Doylestown, PA 18901.
-The approximate date on which this Proxy Statement and the accompanying Proxy will first be sent or given to stockholders is March 14, 2012.
+The approximate date on which this Proxy Statement and the accompanying Proxy will first be sent or given to stockholders is April 17, 2014